FDio/vpp/docs/gettingstarted/developers/vnet.md

 ## packet trace capture filtering

-The "classify filter" debug CLI command constructs an arbitrary set of packet classifier tables for use with "pcap rx | tx trace," and (eventually) with the vpp packet tracer
+The "classify filter pcap | <interface-name> " debug CLI command constructs an arbitrary set of packet classifier tables for use with "pcap rx | tx | drop trace," and with the vpp packet tracer on a per-interrface basis.

 Packets which match a rule in the classifier table chain will be traced.
 The tables are automatically ordered so that matches in the